 Olympia's Heritage Register

-In effect since 1983, Olympia's Heritage Register showcases and protects over 400 buildings and 5 districts around the city.
+In effect since 1983, Olympia's historic listings showcases and protects over 600 buildings and 6 districts around the city.
 Applications to designate a building, site, object, or district on the Register are accepted year round.
 There is no cost to apply.

 - Meet with Historic Preservation Officer for an initial tour of the property.